Elements trilogy

-The Elements trilogy is a trilogy of films by Indo-Canadian filmmaker Deepa Mehta, dealing with controversial issues of social reform on the Indian subcontinent.
+The Elements trilogy of films by Indo-Canadian filmmaker Deepa Mehta deals with controversial issues of social reform on the Indian subcontinent.
 Fire, the first release in 1996, dealt with issues of arranged marriage and homosexuality in the patriarchal culture of India.
-Earth, released in 1998, dealt with the religious strife associated with the partition of India and formation of Pakistan in the mid-20th century.
+Earth, released in 1998, dealt with the religious strife associated with the partition of India and the formation of Pakistan in the mid-20th century.
 Water, released in 2005, was the most critically successful of the three, and dealt with suicide, misogyny, and the mistreatment of widows in rural India.

 Some notable actors that have worked in Mehta's Elements trilogy include Aamir Khan, Seema Biswas, Shabana Azmi, John Abraham, Kulbhushan Kharbanda, Rahul Khanna, Lisa Ray, and Nandita Das.
 A. R. Rahman composed critically acclaimed soundtracks for all the three films.
 These films are also notable for Mehta's collaborative work with author Bapsi Sidhwa.
 Sidhwa's novel Cracking India, (1991, U.S.; 1992, India; originally published as Ice Candy Man, 1988, England), is the basis for Mehta's 1998 film, Earth.
 Mehta's film, Water, was later published by Sidhwa as the 2006 novel, Water: A Novel.

 Fire (1996)

 The first film in the series, Fire (1996), is set in contemporary India.
-It was a highly controversial film among certain conservative quarters in India due to portrayal of lesbian characters.
+It was a highly controversial film among certain conservative quarters in India due to the portrayal of lesbian characters.

 Earth (1998)

 Earth (1998) (released in India as 1947: Earth) tells the story of the partition of India in 1947 from the vantage point of a young Parsi girl.
-Earth was the Indian nominee for the 2000 72nd Academy Award for Best Foreign film, but was not included among the final five nominees selected by the AMPAS.
+Earth was the Indian nominee for the 2000 72nd Academy Award for Best Foreign Film, but was not included among the final five nominees selected by the AMPAS.

 Water (2005)

-The final film in the trilogy, Water (2005), is set in the 1930s and focuses upon the difficult lives of an impoverished group of widows living in an ashram.
+The final film in the trilogy, Water (2005), is set in the 1930s and focuses on the difficult lives of an impoverished group of widows living in an ashram.
 Water was nominated for the 2007 Academy Award for Best Foreign Language Film, making it Canada's first non-French-language film to receive a nomination in that category.
 The song Aayo Re Sakhi was included in the final list for Oscar nomination.